guettli/why-i-like-pycharm/README.md

 * Not committed changes are highlighted with a green bar.
 You can easily get back to the original (or show the diff).

-* unused variables are visible, since they are lightgray.
+* unused variables easy to spot, since they are lightgray.

 ## Searching / Navigation